github/docs/content/actions/writing-workflows/choosing-when-your-workflow-runs/events-that-trigger-workflows.md

   push
 ```

-{% note %}
+> [!NOTE]

-**Note**: When a `push` webhook event triggers a workflow run, the Actions UI's "pushed by" field shows the account of the pusher and not the author or committer.
+> When a `push` webhook event triggers a workflow run, the Actions UI's "pushed by" field shows the account of the pusher and not the author or committer.
 However, if the changes are pushed to a repository using SSH authentication with a deploy key, then the "pushed by" field will be the repository admin who verified the deploy key when it was added it to a repository.

-{% endnote %}

 ### Running your workflow only when a push to specific branches occurs